vasyas/push-rpc/README.md

 intercepted?.
 Middlewares can be attached on both client and server side.
 Middlewares receive context as the last arguments in the invocation.
 Middleware can modify context.

+**Throttling**.
+Used to limit number of notifications from the remote functions.
+With throttling enabled, not all triggers will result in new notifications.
+Throttling can be used with reducers to aggregate values supplied in triggers.

 ## Refactoring

 - rename itemName to remoteFunctionName?